MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 > - This preview experience is in the process of being rolled out, and might not be available in your region yet.
 > - We'll soon update the Power Automate documentation to reflect the new experience.

-The new changes will allow you to:
+The changes will allow you to:

 - Start creating a flow directly on the Power Automate home page.